 The most important element to an enduring selection of Social Impact Metrics is the foundational impact framework that supports it.
-We need a strong impact measurement framework before we know which metrics will serve our needs.
-You can learn all about how to establish your impact framework here: Actionable Impact Management (AIM) Volume One: Groundwork.
+A strong impact measurement framework enables practitioners to define the metrics that will best serve their needs (and those of their beneficiaries).

 Vision, Mission, and Goals

-GOALS: A set of chronological milestones that your organization will reach as you continue your path toward that Vision.
+- GOALS: A set of chronological milestones that your organization will reach as you continue your path toward that Vision.

 Volume One: Groundwork describes it in more detail, but essentially it's a documented layout of how your programs are organized.

 Theory of Change

 The Guidebook will have you go Outcome-by-Outcome (or Program-by-Program) to create a Theory of Change (ToC).
 Now, your ToC holds multiple purposes - one of which is to identify your outcomes and outputs...

 It is very important to have Theory of change defined first and now that you have your outcomes decided by all of your stakeholders you are ready for the next step.
 Each of these outcomes and outputs can become a potential metric.
 We will write these draft metrics down (keeping them sorted by Program/Outcome) and answer a few questions to see if it's a viable metric for us: These questions are like,